mashish584/mashish584/README.md

 - 🔭  Working on graphql & prisma
-- 🌱  Currently rebuilding my portfolio
+- 🌱  Recently rebuild my portfolio.Checkout the link in my profile.
 - 💬  Open to talk about anything related to JS